Portugal Golden Visa Citizenship Timeline 2026: What the New Nationality Law Means

 Work with licensed Portuguese lawyers on your Golden Visa application.

-This article explains exactly where things stand, what the proposed changes would mean if enacted, and how fund investors should think about maturity timelines, fund selection, and citizenship planning in this uncertain environment.
+This article explains exactly where things stand, what the new timeline means in practice, and how fund investors should think about maturity timelines, fund selection, and citizenship planning under the revised legal landscape.

 Key Takeaways

-Permanent residency after five years is not affected by the proposed changes.
-Even if the 10-year citizenship rule is enacted, you can still obtain permanent residency at the five-year mark.
+Permanent residency after five years is not affected.
+Even under the ten-year citizenship rule, you can still obtain permanent residency at the five-year mark.

 What Is the Current Law on Citizenship for Golden Visa Holders?